Cambridgeshire roads boss can’t say if Peterborough will ever be pothole-free as focus shifts to Fens

-Cambridgeshire roads boss can’t say if Peterborough will ever be pothole-free but issue getting his 'personal attention'
+Cambridgeshire roads boss can’t say if county will ever be pothole-free but issue getting his 'personal attention'

 Potholes will get “personal attention” from the executive officer overseeing highways at Cambridgeshire County Council.